AshBT/plumber/README.md

 This process can be thought of as a series of operations or transformations on raw data: we term these *enhancers*.
 Each enhancer can be as simple (e.g., a regex match) or as complex (e.g., a database lookup) as necessary to provide additional data.
 The only requirement for enhancers is that they take a map in and provide a map out.

+## Installation
-### Prerequisites to Installation
+### Prerequisites
 You'll need `git` and `docker` installed on the command line.
 For use with Google Cloud, you'll need the the Google Cloud SDK command line tools.
 You'll also need to make sure you installed kubernetes via `gcloud`.

-## Installation
+### Download and Install
 You can download the latest binaries (for Linux and OSX) [here](https://github.com/qadium/plumber/releases).
 After downloading, rename the binary to `plumber` and make sure the binary can be located through your `$PATH` variable.